abhishek2393/widget/readme.md

-#how to install the project
+🚀 Exciting news!
+I have a fantastic project to share with all you web developers out there! 🌐✨

+Introducing the super flexible and sleek widget - Hellobar! 🎉 Built with HTML, CSS, Vanilla JS, and powered by Vite, this single-file script tag can be seamlessly imported into any website or app. 😍😱

+But here's the best part: I've created a foolproof readme.md file that guides you through the installation process and explains every command you need to know to get started on this project. 💯💻

+Let's dive right in:

-1. Clone this repository
+1️⃣ Clone this repository.

-2. cd into the project folder
+2️⃣ Navigate into the project folder.

-3. npm install
-4. npm run dev (for development)
+3️⃣ Run "npm install".

+4️⃣ To start development mode, run "npm run dev".

-#how to build and serve the project
+Once you're ready to build and serve your project:
-1. npm run build
-2. npm run serve

-dist folder is the build folder
--dist
-    -assets
-      index-dfjksdfjksdf.js
-    -index.html
+5️⃣ Execute "npm run build".

+6️⃣ Then, simply use "npm run serve" to see it in action.

-inside dist folder there is a index.html file and a assets folder containing singular js file
+Remember that inside the dist folder, you'll find your build files.
+The index.html file houses your masterpiece, along with an assets folder containing a singular js file.

-edit index.html file and add ->
+And here's where it gets personal:

-data-position="top" data-id="Pxwqwer" to script tag in index.html file
+To customize your widget's position on the page, just add these data attributes - data-position="top" data-id="Pxwqwer" - to your script tag in the index.html file. 🤩

-example <script type="module" src=".../dist/assets/index.js" data-position="top" data-id="Pxwqwer"></script>

-Note - these given data atrributues are only to define position of the widget on the page
+For example:

+These handy attributes will define exactly where your widget shines!

+So what are you waiting for?
+Start exploring the endless possibilities of Hellobar today! 💪💼

+If you found this guide helpful, give it a thumbs up 👍 and don't forget to share it with your fellow coding wizards. 🙌

+#webdevelopment #widgetlove #codingmagic